 San Francisco Weekend – Sunday Morning

 You had a big food day yesterday!
 Sleep in because for breakfast I am recommending dimsum and that starts at 10:00.
-My favorite spot is Yank Sing, but there are many great options in the Richmond District or Sunset.
+My favorite spot is Yank Sing, but there are many great options in the Richmond or Sunset Districts.
 My San Francisco Bay Area Dimsum Guide will give you the highlights.

 If dimsum is not your thing, head back to the Marina.
 I swear they have more brunch spots than any other neighborhood in the city!
 You’ll have a leisurely meal with a great view, which is perfect for saying farewell before you have to catch your flight home.

 See.
 Wasn’t that fun?
 That is *just* one weekend, I could create dozens around food!

 How about you?
 Do you have a recommendation for this foodie itinerary?

 More of my San Francisco food stories and guides: